Last updated on December 6th, 2019 at 02:24 pm

 The International Trade Administration estimates that over 70% of the world’s purchasing power is outside the United States.
 There are over 6,000 languages in the world.
 That sounds overwhelming, but using a trusted translation company makes that vast multilingual market accessible.
-From Spanish translation to Simplified or Traditional Chinese, to Arabic or Russian, our translation services will make your message clear and local.
+From Spanish translation to Simplified or Traditional Chinese, to Arabic or Russian, our translation services will make your message clear and localized to your audience.

 Other than the fact that we’re a translation company, why are we taking a linguistic standpoint when talking about how to take your company global?
 Because language is how we communicate ideas, our product, services, and mission.
 Without language, whether spoken, written, or signed, we can’t make friends, do business, ask for help, or help others.

 Our cultures and thought processes are deeply influenced by the nuances of our languages.
 For instance, some languages have gendered nouns, and some don’t.
 Others have formal and informal forms of speech.
-Some use a different alphabets and others are written “right to left”.
+Some use different alphabets and others are written right to left.
 Thus, knowing all these elements and how to navigate them requires the use of an experienced translation company with an array of solutions to support your international endeavor.

 If you’re planning to take your business international, the languages, values, and culture of your market need to be understood on a deep level, so they are all managed consistently through all your content and channels of communication.

 Taking your business international should start with the ability to communicate internationally.
 We’ve collected a few of the most important elements to consider when planning to take your business global.